 The region has a significant opportunity to create positive economic impact through tourism development.
 To draw tourists, stakeholders expressed their desire to see the region become a destination for recreation and arts with everything from catalyzing professional sports to theatre, filmmakers, and digital media groups.
 Tourism-related businesses are integral to this effort.
 Building upon current assets, the MEDD region is already planning to expand tourism infrastructure, downtown development, trail systems, and open spaces.
+Utah is confirmed as the 2034 Winter Olympics preferred host.
+This will be a significant opportunity for tourism in all three counties in the region.
 The preservation and protection of natural resources is critical to support this opportunity.